 Get a Leg-up on Your Competition

-There are a few ways you can make your application shine compared to other parties interested in the same apartment, especially if you have bad credit.
+There are a few ways you can make your application shine compared to other parties interested in the same apartment, despite your credit status.
 To start off, you could offer the landlord a larger security deposit.
 That shows the landlord you are unlikely to skip out on rent because you’d lose out on a larger chunk of cash.